-The practical use of lithium metal anodes in solid-state batteries requires a conducting membrane with high lithium-ion conductivity, electrochemical stability, and mechanical strength.
-We report a facile one step in-situ synthesis and fabrication of high ion-conducting glass fiber (GF) reinforced, crosslinked poly(ethylene oxide) (cPEO) composite polymer electrolyte (CPE) with exceptionally high elastic modulus (up to 2.5 GPa) over a broad temperature range (20 °C – 245 °C).
-Such giant increase in mechanical strength origins from crosslinked PEO units bonded to the surface functional group of silica fibers through dynamic hydrogen and ionic bonding.
-High ionic conductivity is achieved by LiTFSI salt solvated in plasticized cPEO units where the anion (FSI-) units are tethered to PEO matrix and Li-ion favorably coordinated to the plasticizer (tertaglyme).
-Further, CPE with 10wt% plasticizer cycled in a Li-metal cell showed stable cycling more than 100 cycles for 4 months at 70 oC (1500 Coulombs/cm2 Li equivalents), without dendritic growth..
-The GF reinforced CPE reported here has multifunctional use such as solid electrolytes for all solid-state batteries and membranes for redox-flow batteries.
-Although focus of this study is on lithium-based batteries, but the results are equally promising for other alkali metal cations such as sodium.
+The practical use of lithium metal anodes in solid-state batteries requires a polymer membrane with high lithium-ion conductivity, thermal/electrochemical stability, and mechanical strength.
+The primary challenge is to effectively decouple the ionic conductivity and mechanical strength of the polymer electrolytes.
+We report a remarkably facile single step synthetic strategy based on in-situ crosslinking of poly(ethylene oxide) (xPEO) in the presence of a woven glass fiber (GF).
+Such a simple method yields composite polymer electrolytes (CPE) of anomalously high elastic modulus up to 2.5 GPa over a broad temperature range (20 °C – 245 °C) that has never been previously documented.
+An unsupervised machine learning algorithm, K-mean clustering analysis, was implemented on the hyperspectral Raman mapping at the xPEO/GF interface.
+Using such a unique means, we show for the first time that the promoted mechanical strength originates from xPEO and GF interactions through dynamic hydrogen and ionic bonding.
+High ionic conductivity is achieved by the addition plasticizer (e.g. tetraglyme), where trifluoromethanesulfonate anions are tethered to the xPEO matrix and Li+ cations are favorably transported through coordination with the plasticizer.
+Further, stringent galvanostatic cycling tests indicates the CPE can be stably cycled for >3000 h in a Li-metal symmetric cell at a moderate temperature (nearly 1500 Coulombs/cm2 Li equivalents), outperforming most of the PEO-based electrolytes.
+The GF reinforced CPE reported here has multifunctional uses, such as solid electrolytes for all solid-state batteries and membranes for redox-flow batteries.
+Although the focus of this study is on lithium-based batteries, the results are equally promising for other alkali metal based batteries such as sodium and potassium.